f18m/cmonitor/collector/src/tests/fedora35-Linux-5.14.17-x86_64/README.md

 ## Software related to this specific unit testing data

 This folder allows to unit-test cmonitor_collector against cgroups created by:
-* Docker v19.03.15 using its own 'cgroupfs' cgroup driver and cgroups v1
+* Docker v20.10.9 using 'systemd' cgroup driver and cgroups v2
-* Linux kernel 3.10.0
+* Linux kernel 5.4.17
+* OS: Fedora 35 Linux